CryptoTools/bitcoin/contrib/easywinbuilder/README.md

 To change dependency versions / paths edit set_vars.bat

+Note that the official Windows binaries are cross compiled on Linux.

 File Hashes
 -----------
 The process will calculate a hash of the disassemblies of the final executables.
 The idea is to validate binaries by several people.